felixlopz/hubrise-test-task/content/apps/glovo/en/push-catalog.md

 - `sku.ref`: The ref of the sku, which will be passed along in orders
 - `description`: The description of the product
 - `sku.price`: The price of the sku
 - `tags`: Tags describing the characteristics and restrictions of the product, such as allergens or spiciness.
-See [Product Tags](#product-tags).
 - `image`: The URL of the image of the parent product
 - `sku.option_list_refs`: The list of options attached to the sku